 Clusters and showcases

-The MArch Graduate Architectural Design programme offers a number of research-focused design units, all of which allow students to pursue a rigorous professional approach to architecture within a highly speculative and creative context.
+The MArch Graduate Architectural Design programme offers a number of research-focused clusters, all of which allow students to pursue a rigorous approach to architecture within a highly speculative and creative context.

 Alisa Andrasek, Daghan Cam: Non-trivial Synthesis: Increased Resolution Fabric of Architecture - At the core of RC1's research is the premise that architecture excels in its ability to…